 The climate varies considerably between north and south Florida, though in the summer months it is uniformly hot and humid.
 Why?
 Because Florida is surrounded by a warm ocean.
 For monthly mean sea surface temperatures over the western Atlantic see here.
-Although the ocean on the Gulf of Mexico side is relatively shallow (and cools considerably near he shore in winter) it is deep enough to maintain its temperature day-and-night in the summer months.
-Steady evaporation off this water, and importation of high humidity air from the south and southeast on most summer days, produces the continuous high dewpoint temperatures that makes most days uncomfortable outdoors.
+Although the ocean on the Gulf of Mexico side is relatively shallow (and cools considerably near the shore in winter) it is deep enough to maintain its temperature day-and-night in the summer months.
+Steady evaporation off this water, and importation of high humidity air from the south and southeast on most summer days, produces the continuous high dewpoint temperatures that makes most summer days uncomfortable outdoors.

 Away from summer, there is a noticeable seasonal variation in temperature , mostly north to south.
 A few climate histograms demonstrate this.

-The rainfall over florida does have an interesting geographical and diurnal pattern that has been known, and mostly understood, for many years.
+The rainfall over Florida does have an interesting geographical and diurnal pattern that has been known, and mostly understood, for many years.
 During the summer, the land heats up and generates a sea-breeze.
 This produces sufficient rising motion to initiate thunderstorms inland from both coasts.
-Although these storms can them move in different directions depending on the conditions of the day, the net result is a c rainfall climatology that has the maximum rainfall inland in bands parallel to both coasts.
+Although these storms can them move in different directions depending on the conditions of the day, the net result is a rainfall climatology that has the maximum rainfall inland in bands parallel to both coasts.
 The actual coastal regions are relatively cloud-free on many summer days, while storms are occurring inland 10-20 miles or more.

-Although Florida is surrounded by relatively warm water even in the winter, it is possible to have freezing temperatures in central florida, when winds are from the north and are not moderated by flowing over the warm water.
-In northern Florida freezing occurs every winter, but near Miami (inland) 32F temperatures might occur once every few decades.
-It has never frozen in Key West (lowest recorded temperature was near 41˚F) or the lower Keys, due to the warm water surrounding the islands.
+Although Florida is surrounded by relatively warm water even in the winter, it is possible to have freezing temperatures in central Florida, when winds are from the north and are not moderated by flowing over the warm water.
+In northern Florida freezing occurs every winter, but near Miami (inland) 32˚F temperatures might occur only once every few decades.
+It has never frozen in Key West (lowest recorded temperature was near 41˚F) or the lower Keys, due to the warm water surrounding these small islands.